Picovoice/porcupine/README.md

 ## License

-This repository is licensed under Apache 2.0 expect for the [optimizer tool](/tools/optimizer) and keyword files generated using it.
+This repository is licensed under Apache 2.0 except for the [optimizer tool](/tools/optimizer) and keyword files generated using it.
 This allows running the library on all supported platforms using the set of freely-available [keyword files](/resources/keyword_files).